Open Call For Future Exhibitions

 – Artwork title, year, medium, dimensions

-– Any additional description - Work samples – VIDEO/AUDIO:
+• Work samples – VIDEO/AUDIO:

 – If applicable, please provide up to 4 URL links for video and time-based work.
 Vimeo is preferred for video.
 Soundcloud is preferred for audio.
 Please note: Video/audio samples exceeding 3 minutes may not be viewed in their entirety.
 For longer pieces we recommend creating an excerpt or providing a cue point in the notes.